Geographer16/HydroMachine/README.md

 User guide and much more coming soon.

 The most common errors occurs when working with data from outside GDB.
 When using the HydroMachine Toolbox, make sure that both your input and output data are stored within GDB.
-In other words: When using the HydroMachine Toolbox, ensure that all your data is stored within GDB.